StractOrg/stract/README.md

 # ‍💼 License

-Stract is offered under the terms defined under the [LICENSE.md](LICENSE.md) file.
+Stract is offered under the terms defined under the [LICENSE.md](LICENSE.md) file unless otherwise specified in the relevant subdirectory.

 # 📬 Contact